IB CAS (Creativity, Activity, Service): A Complete Guide (2025)

 What is IB CAS?

-To successfully complete the CAS project, students should carefully plan their project, set achievable goals, and manage their time effectively.
-Reflecting on their progress and evaluating their project upon completion is also essential.
-The CAS project is an opportunity for students to apply what they have learned in their CAS activities, and engage in a meaningful and challenging project that contributes to their personal growth and development.
+- Regular reflections: Reflecting on the CAS project progress and evaluating the project upon completion is also essential.
+Rather than a tick-boxing exercise, the CAS project is an opportunity for students to apply what they have learned in their CAS activities to enrich their personal growth and development.

 Get expert help with the IB